edi-munoz/SQL_Cycle-_A-SQL-Analysis/README.md

 - Filled in station ID's from station names
 - Added a `ride_distance` column and made the column set to `St_Distance_Sphere` between the start and end coordinates and multipled the result by .000621371192 to get the distance in miles

+To view the dataset for the combined tables thus far, click on the click to view on Dropbox: <https://www.dropbox.com/s/dxo0jn3rh1xswu7/2021_all_trips.csv?dl=0>

 I then proceeded to create another table to prepare for an analysis on the data in the newly created `2021_trips_analyzed` table.

 I altered the table by dropping